 As a writer Leskov was able to distill the highest of principles into the most simplified and entertaining series of words.
 Leskov as a man is here, too, hidden inside his narrators, characters as they are.
 His stories are gentle integrations of fable, morals, adventure and religion, but Leskov never proselytizes, even when he makes his beliefs known.
 Maybe this is why he is so appealing.
 His stories take on the same quality as his narrators, that same attitude of presenting a story, a belief, with a take-it-or-leave finality.

-“Lefty” (or “The Tale of Cross-eyed Lefty from Tula and the Steel Flea”) is a fun story of small town pride that was given a disappointing translation.
+“Lefty” (or “The Tale of Cross-eyed Lefty from Tula and the Steel Flea”) is a fun story of small town pride and the only story in this edition given a disappointing translation.
 Pevear in his introduction comments that “Lefty” is notoriously difficult to translate; Leskov himself admitted as much in a letter to his German translator in 1888.
 Dialect, wordplay and provincial accents were the end goal, but what we get is a story seemingly unedited.
 It takes many times of reading “odorlies” to realize this misspelling is actually an intentional scoff by the narrator on smelly provincial orderlies.
-Once we’re aware, it is an extra pleasure to come across this kind of worldplay, but it’s so infrequent throughout the story that it doesn’t always work.
+Once we’re aware, it is an extra pleasure to come across this kind of wordplay, but it’s so infrequent throughout the story that it doesn’t always work.

-Difficult translation aside, the stories in this collection are each one as enjoyable as the last.
+Difficult translation aside, the stories in this collection, “Lefty” included, are each one as enjoyable as the last.

 The Enchanted Wanderer and Other Stories is a book to read all at once or story by story as needed; it’s a pick-me-up in book form that only asks for a warm hearth and a steaming cup of tea.